balancer/docs-v3/docs/concepts/core-concepts/hooks.md

 })
 ```

 Whenever a pool is registered in the Vault, part of the [`PoolConfig`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/interfaces/contracts/vault/VaultTypes.sol#L26-L37) stores the information which hooks are enabled.
+This decision is immutable and cannot change after the pool is created.

 :::info
 If an entry of the `PoolHooks` is passed as false, the Vault will not call the respective hook function on the pool contract.